alirezahabib/sut-telegram-network/README.md

 2. Configure the Telegram API credentials in the project.
 3. Run the data collection script to gather user profiles and message interactions.
 4. Analyze the collected data using the provided analysis tools.
-5. Visualize the network structure using appropriate visualization libraries.
+5. Visualize the network structure.

 ## License